jansmolders86/mediacenterjs/README.md

 So in theory, you can make a background app that hooks on an existing app, or just runs in the background, without having it showing up in the dashboard simply by not adding the tile.

-__route.js (Still WIP)__
+__route.js__

-You can extend the basic routing table with your own custom routes by adding them in this file.
+You can extend the basic routing table with your own custom routes by adding this JSON file and defining your routes.
+The 'NAME' will be replaced with the app name (folder name).
+You do not have to hardcode it.
+For Example:

+	{
+		"track": [{
+			"method": "get",
+			"path": "/NAME/track/:album/:track"
+		}],
+		"album": [{
+			"method":"post",
+			"path": "/NAME/album"
+		}]
+	}

 __Building an App__